cue-lang/cue/doc/ref/spec.md

 {a: 1} & {a: 2}                        _|_
 ```

+Optional labels are defined in sets with an expression to select all
+labels to which to apply a given constraint.
-Syntactically, the labels of optional fields are followed by a
+Syntactically, the label of an optional field set is an expression in square
+brackets indicating the matching labels.
+The value `string` matches all fields, while a concrete string matches a
+single field.
+As the latter case is common, a concrete label followed by
-question mark `?`.
+a question mark `?` may be used as a shorthand.
+So `foo?: bar` is a shorthand for `["foo"]: bar`.
 The question mark is not part of the field name.
+The token `...` may be used as the last declaration in a struct
+and is a shorthand for `[_]: _`.

 Concrete field labels may be an identifier or string, the latter of which may be
 interpolated.
 Fields with identifier labels can be referred to within the scope they are